 The Camden Fringe was set-up and is still run by Zena Barrie and Michelle Flower.
 As a duo they produced live shows at the Edinburgh Fringe from 2002 – 2006 and ran the Etcetera Theatre in Camden for 8 years from the beginning of 2004.

 The first Camden Fringe took place in August 2006 at the Etcetera Theatre and included 57 performances by 22 acts over a 4 week period.
-Between 2006 and 2009 we added one venue a year, but doubled that to 8 in 2010 and then doubled that again in 2011 to 16.
-2014 saw the 9th Camden Fringe and the biggest festival yet with 220 productions happening in 26 different venues.
+The Camden Fringe has now grown to involve over 20 different venues and 200 acts annually.

 The Camden Fringe Ltd was incorporated as a limited company in January 2009.